Health and Social Care Data Board

 Scotland’s Digital Health and Care Strategy sets out the need for a Data Strategy.
 This is to ensure that health and care data supports the delivery of health and care services.
 In turn this empowers citizens and supports innovation and research.

-The Board will work together to:
+The Data Board works together to:

 • develop the necessary governance and delivery arrangements required to support the use of data in Health and Social Care